numb3r3/rosetta_stone/README.md

 docker run --rm -it -v $(PWD):/tmp/rosetta --name rosetta huya_ai:rosetta bash
 ```

+## Contribution Guide
+You can contribute to this project by sending a merge request.
+After approval, the merge request will be merged by the reviewer.

+Before making a contribution, please confirm that:
+- Code quality stays consistent across the script, module or package.
+- Code is covered by unit tests.
+- API is maintainable.

 ## References

 - [homura](https://github.com/moskomule/homura): PyTorch utilities including trainer, reporter, etc.
+- [kotonoha](https://github.com/moskomule/kotonoha): NLP utilities for research